ox1d0/test001/README.md

 4DockerImages001 :
 https://github.com/ox1d0/4DockerImages001

-ON 4DockerImages001 is need to complete the uwsgi setup.
-This one is Production Funtional due were did some changes:
+ON 4DockerImages001 is needed to complete the uwsgi setup.
+This one is  a Production Functional demo due where did some changes:

 For nginx.conf in order to use nginx only as reversed proxy  were changed :